ainfarhanah/homelab/README.md

 Allocated Storage: 512GB Virtual Disk

-## Guest VM (Server)
+### Guest VM (Server)
 OS: Ubuntu Server 24.04 LTS
 Services:
-  - MySQL Database Server
-  - Nginx Reverse Proxy - future expansion
+- SSH for server remote access
-  - Flask App (systemd managed)
+- Flask app for testing web application
+- Gunicorn - WSGI server for Python web apps
-  - Docker Engine - future expansion
+- MYSQL - database backend
-  - CasaOS for container management
+- Cloudflared Tunnel for secure remote access without port forwarding
+- Custom domain (Hostinger).
+I used the cheapest one that connected via Cloudflared Tunnel.
+- CasaOS used to easily manage files and transfer my Flask app into the server

-## Future Upgrade
+## Phase 2: Homelab Upgrade with Mini PC
-I plan to upgrade the device from laptop to mini-pc for better performance and I'm gonna explore Proxmox
+I upgraded my homelab from a laptop to a Lenovo ThinkCentre M900 Tiny with Proxmox installed.

+Currently in progress...